Alex Palmieri: Biography

 In January 2020 the new album Wrong came out, it was preceded by the first single Fake News (which had come out the previous October).
-The album which was worked on in Italy, Ukraine, California and Philippines, is pop with elements of trap and K-pop.
+The album which was worked on in Italy, Ukraine, California and the Philippines, is pop with elements of trap and K-pop.
 It was described by the singer as "less commercial and more personal than previous discographic work".
 It was presented on Rai 1 TV programme Storie Italiane (Italian Stories) hosted by Eleonora Daniele, who showed a sneak preview from the videoclip of the second single Room 05.
 After the music video release, Alex disclosed the Wrong Tour dates starting from Munchen, but after the first one, many stages have been cancelled due to COVID-19 plague.
 During the quarantine he was interviewed by Radio Rai and Rai 3 and in September the third single, the ballad Beatrice from the album Wrong, was released.
-This single is dedicated to women and the female emancipation and it'll be on radio airplay on BBC Radio in UK in autumn.
+This single is dedicated to women and female emancipation and it'll be on radio airplay on BBC Radio in UK in autumn.
 In October Alex is interviewed by TG3 on Rai 3 and Rai 1 in the program Unomattina, both broadcasting a preview of Beatrice music video, which was released in November for ANSA (Agenzia Nazionale Stampa Associata).

-In December, Palmieri made his debut in Albania with several television appearances, which included interviews on RTSH and on Televizioni Klan, as well as a 10 minute live performance on Christmas night.
+In December, Palmieri made his debut in Albania with several television appearances, which included interviews on RTSH and on Televizioni Klan, as well as a 10-minute live performance on Christmas night.

 In 2021 Palmieri released the 4th single from Wrong called Dangerous Scandalous, which received a positive response in Albania with interviews and previews on Televizioni Klan and MTV Albania.
-In March 2021 it was selected for the television festival Kënga Magjike, but In May the singer announced a break from music.
+In March 2021, it was selected for the television festival Kënga Magjike, but In May the singer announced a break from music.

-In spring of 2021 Palmieri became one of the first Italian television personalities to open an onlyfans page, becoming one of the most paid and followed accounts in his country.
+In spring of 2021, Palmieri became one of the first Italian television personalities to open an onlyfans page, becoming one of the most paid and followed accounts in his country.

 In 2023 he began a contract with Falcon Studios and he took part in his first studio pornographic film - “Global Entry : Sicily”.

-In 2024 the movie won at the “Grabby Europe” as best movie of the year, in the same year Alex took part at the movies “Global Entry: Portugual “from Falcon Studios and “Oversized”.
+In 2024, the movie won at the “Grabby Europe” as best movie of the year, in the same year Alex took part at the movies “Global Entry: Portugual “from Falcon Studios and “Oversized”.

-In November 2024 Palmieri was interviewed by Vanity Fair Italy in which he discussed his private life, porn career, and his past life has a singer.
+In November 2024, Palmieri was interviewed by Vanity Fair Italy in which he discussed his private life, porn career, and his past life has a singer.
 The interview resulted in significant media attention within Italy.

+In 2025, Palmieri appeared in several productions for NakedSword and Falcon Studios, including The Whole Package and Spain in the Ass.
+He also appeared in Alpha Builders for Men.com and Ready to Fly for Men At Play Studios.

+In January 2026, Palmieri received seven nominations at the Grabby Awards.
+In April 2026, he won the Grabby Award for Best Scene for Spain in the Ass.